Plympton

 Plympton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Plympton, as per the latest Census, consisted of 58.3% houses and 41.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 63.9% houses and 36.2% other dwellings.
+In Plympton, as per the latest Census evaluation, 58.3% of dwellings were houses while 41.7% comprised semi-detached homes, apartments, and other types.
+In contrast, Adelaide metro had 63.9% houses and 36.2% other dwellings.
 Home ownership in Plympton stood at 27.8%, with mortgaged dwellings at 32.1% and rented ones at 40.1%.
-The median monthly mortgage repayment was $1,733, below Adelaide metro's average of $1,745.
-The median weekly rent in Plympton was $300, compared to Adelaide metro's $310.
-Nationally, Plympton's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment in the area was $1,733, lower than Adelaide metro's $1,745.
+The median weekly rent figure in Plympton was $300, compared to Adelaide metro's $310.
+Nationally, Plympton's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing